mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/11-type-guards/index.md

 }
 ```

-"Bulletproof" is not always the right decision.
-Remember, TypeScript is a structural type system, and we've effectively built in something that behaves in a nominal way.
+A type guard like this is not always the right decision.
+Remember, TypeScript uses a structural type system, and we've effectively built in something that behaves in a nominal way.
 Nothing other than an instance of `Invoice` will pass the `isInvoice` test, because this `static` method can only access private fields on `Invoice`.
 This isn't a bad thing, and it's certainly no worse than the `instanceof` built-in type guard.

 ### Narrowing with `switch(true)`